fikrikarim/gitfeed/README.md

 - Well there's some project but no big one.
 GitFeed it is!
 - Initiate app using expo.
 - Move our timeline note from simplenote to readme in the expo and do first commit.
+- Well I have ton of ideas how to improve the app.
+But for now let's keep it simple and release v1 that fulfill all the mandatory requirement.
+- First, let's do the switch navigator that checks whether the user is authenticated or not, if not, then redirects user to Sign in page.
+And while the app is checking, shows loading spinner.
+- Let's use hook instead of Class.
+Because, why not.
+It's a new project after all.
 -